gauravmehraa/Noteable/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file in /backend/

 `PORT` - Specify server port